payu-india/CMS-Chatbot/docs/Collect Payments/introduction-web/prebuilt-checkout-payu-hosted/payu-payment-page-customization.md

 * In case the merchant wants to enforce Pluxee payment option on our check out page, **enforce_paymethod** value should be passed as **SODEXO**.
 * In case merchant wants to drop the Pluxee payment option under the **mealcard** category on the PayU checkout page, then **drop_category** value should be passed as **MC|SODEXO**.
 In case the **entire mealcard category** need to be dropped, then value should be passed as **MC**.
 Currently, PayU only supports the Sodexo payment option in the **mealcard** category.

-For more information enforcing or hiding Pluxee payment option, refer to [Collect Payment API - PayU Hosted Checkout](https://docs.payu.in/reference/_payment_payu_hosted_checkout)
+For more information enforcing or hiding Pluxee payment option, refer to [Collect Payment API - PayU Hosted Checkout](https://docs.payu.in/reference/_payment_payu_hosted_checkout).

 ### Workflow on PayU Payment Page

-1. Merchant initiates payment & redirects the customer to PayU’s check out page to choose a payment option of their choice.
+1. Merchant initiates payment & redirects the customer to PayU's check out page to choose a payment option of their choice.
-2. Customer selects the Pluxee payment option available on the PayU’s check out page & either enters new card details or selects already saved Pluxee card.
+2. Customer selects the Pluxee payment option available on the PayU's check out page & either enters new card details or selects already saved Pluxee card.
-3. In case customer want’s to use an already saved Pluxee card, PayU will only allow that, provided the balance available in the card is greater than or equal to transaction amount.
+3. In case customer want's to use an already saved Pluxee card, PayU will only allow that, provided the balance available in the card is greater than or equal to transaction amount.
 4. The customer is then re-directed to Pluxee ACS page, where the customer can enter the PIN and complete the payment.
 5. Once PayU receives a successful confirmation from Sodexo, we will provide a confirmation to merchant via webhook or merchant can use our status check API to fetch the transaction status.